TristanWebber/garage_monitor/esp_bare_c/README.md

 So on power-up, the following steps occur:
 1. Hardware startup and checks occur, then the program counter is directed to memory address 0x4000_0000 - the location of the ROM bootloader
-2. The ROM bootloader performs basic configuration tasks, loads code from flash offset 0x0 to IRAM memory and points the program counter to that location*
+2. The ROM bootloader performs basic configuration tasks, loads code from flash offset 0x0 to IRAM memory and points the program counter to that location<sup>1</sup>
 3. Instructions that were located at flash offset 0x0 begin executing

 If we were using ESP-IDF, Step 3 would start the ESP-IDF second-stage bootloader, and eventually our `app_main()` would be called.
 But there's nothing stopping us from placing our own code at that location in flash.
 For this particular chip, that is the closest to 'bare metal' we can be (the ROM bootloader is immutable and cannot be modified by us).